python-pillow/Pillow/PIL/OleFileIO-README.md

 Main improvements over PIL version of OleFileIO:
 ------------------------------------------------

-- Better compatibility with Python 2.4 up to 2.7
+- Better compatibility with Python 2.7 (also compatible with Python 3.2+)
 - Support for files larger than 6.8MB
 - Robust: many checks to detect malformed files
 - Improved API